alexandercarls/blog/posts/markdoc-nbb-clojure/index.md

 From various YouTube Videos, I discovered [nbb](https://github.com/babashka/nbb) for Clojure(Script) scripting.

 For me, scripting is the perfect middle ground when going from small book exercises to more significant projects while learning the language.
-I'd argue that a static site book is on the larger side of "scripting".
+I'd argue that a static site generation is on the larger side of "scripting".

 This post is more or less a step-by-step blog post about how I built this blog you are reading.